J-Mendes/Flickr-Viewer/README.md

 This application lists the Flickr public photos of user eyetwist.

+The application uses 3rd party libraries to ease and accelerate the development.
+It uses SDWebImage to help in asynchronous image download and cache and uses JGProgressHUD just to jump the process of creating mine progress HUD.

 ## Instructions

 To setup the project, clone the repo, and in terminal run `pod install` from the Flickr-Viewer directory first.